fancytigerdustball/stack-it/README.md

 Okaaayyyyy, BAD is just AI that plays Stack it! for you.

+The only things it has to work with is the raw pixels and game mechanics.

 It waits until the bars are aligned, (or almost so) and the drops it.

 <img src="screenshots/bad1.bmp"/>